flojoy-ai/docs/docs/instruments-database/Function Generators/Keysight-81110A/Keysight-81110A.md

 </TabItem>
 <TabItem value="Instrumental" label="Instrumental">

-To connect to a Keysight 81110A Function Generator using Instrumental, you can use the following Python script:
+To connect to a Keysight (Agilent) 81110A Function Generator using Instrumental, you can use the following Python script:

 ```python
 from instrumental import instrument, list_resources